See what makes Kin a trusted and financially stable carrier.

-We are backed by a group of financially strong reinsurers.
-All have an A rating or higher from AM Best or are fully collateralized.
+We're backed by a group of more than 40 financially strong reinsurers.
+All have an -A rating or higher from AM Best or are fully collateralized.
 We have three separate reinsurance programs:

-- One helps pay for widespread, single events, such as hurricanes or wildfires.
+One helps pay for widespread, single events, such as hurricanes or wildfires.
 For example, we have more than $300 million in reinsurance for hurricane events.